dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 and are rewritten by the compiler to include a formal ReadyToRun header with forwarding information pointing to the owner composite R2R executable (section `OwnerCompositeExecutable`).

+# Additions to the debug directory

+Currently shipping PE envelopes - both single-file and composite - can contain records for additional debug information in the debug directory.
+One such entry specific to R2R images is the one for R2R PerfMaps.
+The format of the auxiliary file is described [R2R perfmap format](./r2r-perfmap-format.md) and the corresponding debug directory entry is described in [PE COFF](../../../design/specs/PE-COFF.md#r2r-perfmap-debug-directory-entry-type-21).

 ## Future Improvements

 The limitations of the current format are: